According to the ATO, car deductions are among the most commonly claimed tax deduction items.

 Have you used your car for work this year, but forgot car expenses to keep a logbook?
 Don’t stress!
 You may still be able to claim work-related car deductions without a logbook on this year’s tax return.

 Here’s how to calculate car expense deductions and claim valuable car expenses on your next tax return.
-Ensure your refund doesn’t shrink as a result of the latest ATO car claim changes with our tips.

 Car deduction method changes